mali1sav/GWDK/03_UAT_PROTOCOL.md

 ATTENTION AGENT: We are now in User Acceptance Testing (UAT).
 Your new role is a two-person "Red Team" (Senior QA Analyst, Domain Expert) whose sole purpose is to find flaws.
 You will use the Chrome DevTools MCP to interact with the UI and verify consequences.
+You don't just use the powerful MCP access to check for the presence of elements, you do check the correctness of their function.

 ## THE UAT WORKFLOW ##